bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Relying on Record Identification

-The Article model is directly available to users of the application, so - following the best practices for developing with Rails - you should declare it **a resource**:
+The Article model is directly available to users of the application, so - following the best practices for developing with Quails - you should declare it **a resource**:

 ```ruby
 resources :articles
 ```

 TIP: Declaring a resource has a number of side effects.
-See [Rails Routing From the Outside In](routing.html#resource-routing-the-rails-default) for more information on setting up and using resources.
+See [Quails Routing From the Outside In](routing.html#resource-routing-the-quails-default) for more information on setting up and using resources.

 When dealing with RESTful resources, calls to `form_for` can get significantly easier if you rely on **record identification**.
-In short, you can just pass the model instance and have Rails figure out model name and the rest:
+In short, you can just pass the model instance and have Quails figure out model name and the rest:

 ```ruby
 ## Creating a new article